-The greatest woe of all was a contagion known as “Consumptive Morbus,” or to many sailors as “Barnacle Madness.”
+The greatest woe of all was the contagion Consumptive Morbus, or known to many sailors as Barnacle Madness.
 Always spoken of with great revulsion and horror, any sign of the disease was met with intense fright that could easily spread panic throughout a ship.

 The barnacles resembled hard conical spirals of tightly nestled fingernails that came to a point.
-He held back a childish whimper as he realized in horror he had the Barnacle Madness.
-An urge to run swept over him as shakes accompanied his state of panic that seized him with fear of not just the affliction but the cruel outcome of its revealing.
+He held back a childish whimper as he realized in horror that he had contracted Consumptive Morbus.
+An urge to run swept over him.
+He shook in a state of panic.
+It overcame him with fear of not just the affliction but the cruel outcome of its revealing.

 In the wee hours of the morning, Allen strained not to awaken the others who still slumbered in hammocks.
-Allen crept in between and under the suspended cradles that swayed against the yaw, heave, and surge of the ship in an unpredictable manner, tied in a maze throughout the berth deck.
+He crept in between and under the suspended cradles that swayed against the yaw, heave, and surge of the ship in an unpredictable manner, tied in a maze throughout the berth deck.

-He avoided detection until he reached the center of the upper deck near the mainmast.
-In the moonlight, Allen came face to face with the boatswain.
-The man’s eyes lit up with the realization of Allen’s condition.
-Fearfully, Allen grabbed him by the throat to prevent a scream.
+With an animal’s instinct, Allen grabbed Zebadiah by the throat to prevent another sound.
 Easily, his jagged fingertips sliced through his tissue.
 He held him to the deck, choking him to death.

 The following day Allen awoke to a ruckus.

-“Keep him back boys he has the Morbus.”
-The First mate ordered.
+“Keep him back, boys, he has the Morbus,” the First mate ordered.

-“Kill the scurvy maggot.”
-One yelled.
+“Kill the scurvy maggot,” one yelled.

-“Mongrel whoreson.”
-Another called.
+“Mongrel whoreson,” another called.

-“He murdered the Boatswain.”
-Someone cried.
+“He murdered Zeb,” someone cried.

-The barnacles caused Ben’s eyes to bulge out, and his encrusted hands curved inward like a dog’s paws.
+The tumorous barnacles caused Ben’s eyes to bulge out, and his encrusted hands curved inward like a dog’s paws.
 Balanced between drowning or beating, he clenched his torn clothing and squeamishly cried.

-Someone called out, “Mascotte!”
+Someone cried out, “Mascotte!”

 In unison, prayers, cries, and cheers filled the ranks.

-At that moment, the outer jib, attached to the foremast, swung in Allen’s direction, as if summoned.
-Allen took hold and in a swashbuckling manner, grabbed tightly to the rope hanging from the jib, leaped from the bow, and launched his hideous figure towards the attacking vessel.
+At that moment, the outer jib, attached to the foremast, swung in Allen’s direction.
+Heroically, he took hold and in a swashbuckling manner, clutched to the rope hanging from the jib.
+He leaped from the bow and launched his hideous figure towards the attacking vessel.
 The monster seemed to fly to the amazement and horror of the other ship’s crew.